sauravchaudharysc/Bank-Management-System/README.md

 # Bank Management System

-Bank Management System Project is developed in C++.
+Bank Management System Project is developed in C++.Its an application of Banking providing minimal features of a banking system.

 It has got features like:-